-- 1. Place the mixer in gate calibration mode (see computer manual). - 2.
+- Go to Gate Materials calibration and select the gate material to calibrate (see computer manual). - 2.
 Fill aggregate bin at least 1⁄4 full.
 Only the bin (A or B) being calibrated should be filled. - Determine the empty weight of the container being used to collect the stone sample. - 4.
-Adjust control gate to the calibration height being sampled. - Run the conveyor by pressing button 14 Dry Material Feed - (refer to page 4-3) until aggregate is being discharged off the end of the conveyor. - 6.
-Zero the counter and place the sample container under the discharge ring. - Run the conveyor until the sample container is full, ensuring that all material being discharged is collected. - 8.
-Read the meter and record the value. - 9.
-Weigh the container and sample together for a total weight. - 10.
-Subtract the container weight from the total weight to obtain the sample weight.
+Adjust control gate to the calibration height being sampled. - Run the conveyor by pressing button 13 Dry Material Feed - (refer to page 4-3) until aggregate is being discharged off the end of the conveyor. - 6.
+Zero the counter and place the sample container under the discharge ring. - Run the conveyor until the sample container is full, ensuring that all material being discharged is collected (total sample revolutions will vary based on gate height). - 8.
+Weigh the container and sample together for a total weight.

-11. Enter the weight and count values into the computer for up to three samples per gate height.
+- 9. Subtract the container weight from the total weight to obtain the sample weight. - 10.
+Enter the weight into the computer for up to three samples per gate height.